hero media

 3. Fuel your creativity at Frida’s Mooloolaba

-Sip and paint with your ladies at Frida’s.
+Sip and paint with friends at Frida’s.

 Switch out those sea legs for on-land interaction with a local artist.
 Frida’s Mooloolaba invites professional artists from across the region to lead guests through a step-by-step painting session to recreate a featured work.
 The cherry on top?
 Giggles are guaranteed as BYO beverages are encouraged.
 Nibbles are provided, as is the chance to improve your talents among likeminded creatives.